Ring-opening polymerization: Cationic ring-opening polymerization

 Cationic initiators and intermediates characterize cationic ring-opening polymerization (CROP).
 Examples of cyclic monomers that polymerize through this mechanism include lactones, lactams, amines, and ethers.
 CROP proceeds through an SN1 or SN2 propagation, chain-growth process.
 The mechanism is affected by the stability of the resulting cationic species.
 For example, if the atom bearing the positive charge is stabilized by electron-donating groups, polymerization will proceed by the SN1 mechanism.
 The cationic species is a heteroatom and the chain grows by the addition of cyclic monomers thereby opening the ring system.

 The monomers can be activated by Bronsted acids, carbenium ions, onium ions, and metal cations.

 CROP can be a living polymerization and can be terminated by nucleophilic reagents such as phenoxy anions, phosphines, or polyanions.
 When the amount of monomers becomes depleted, termination can occur intra or intermolecularly.
 The active end can "backbite" the chain, forming a macrocycle.
 Alkyl chain transfer is also possible, where the active end is quenched by transferring an alkyl chain to another polymer.

 Ring-opening metathesis polymerization

-Ring-opening metathesis polymerization (ROMP) produces unsaturated polymers from cycloalkenes or bicycloalkenes.
+Ring-opening metathesis polymerisation (ROMP) produces unsaturated polymers from cycloalkenes or bicycloalkenes.
 It requires organometallic catalysts.

 The mechanism for ROMP follows similar pathways as olefin metathesis.
 The initiation process involves the coordination of the cycloalkene monomer to the metal alkylidene complex, followed by a [2+2] type cycloaddition to form the metallacyclobutane intermediate that cycloreverts to form a new alkylidene species.